fenxu/azure-powershell-docs-prod/azure/AzureAD/v2/Remove-AzureADDirectoryRoleMember.md

 # Remove-AzureADDirectoryRoleMember

 ## SYNOPSIS
-Removes a specific member of a directory role.
+Removes a member of a directory role.

 ## SYNTAX